 We are always on the lookout for cool photo spots when travelling, so we did not want to miss the Mount John Observatory.
 It is located on the south west side of Lake Tekapo.

 As the name suggests, this spot is one of the best for observing stars.
 Due to the fact that the region is so sparsely populated, there is minimal light pollution so it is pitch black in the evening during the new moon phase and the stars sparkle like studded gems the sky.
-If you are interested in astronomy and star gazing, you can book a tour with the observatory in advance through this link: Earth & Sky New Zealand.
+If you are interested in astronomy and star gazing, you can book a tour with the observatory in advance through this link: Dark Sky Projekt.

 However, we decided to visit the observatory during the day as the Astro Café is open for you to enjoy the breathtaking view of the lake with a flat white and a piece of cake.
 A little heads up: The cafe can be quite full on a good day, but even if you just take a short walk along the trail around the cafe, you will have the view all to yourself.